dangrous/pop_market/README.md

 You'll also want to update the `.env_dummy` file into a `.env` file using the appropriate values for your development environment.

-You can either run the ends separately, using `npm start` in each directory, or you can build the front end into the back end using first `npm run build` and then `cp -r ../backend` in the `/frontend` directory.
+You can either run the ends separately, using `npm start` in each directory, or you can build the front end into the back end using first `npm run build` and then `cp -r build ../backend` in the `/frontend` directory.
 Then you'll be able to simply `npm start` in the `/backend` directory and be good to go!

 ## License